 Who is affected by this?
 ALL employers doing business in the state of Michigan (or those who have employees working in Michigan), regardless of size, will be required to offer paid sick time to ALL employees, regardless of status.
 The United States Government is the only employer exempted under this Act.
 What if we have employees covered under a collective bargaining agreement?
 Employers with CBAs will need to comply with the provisions in this Act in all CBAs renewed or entered into after the effective date of 2/21/25.
 Until then, employers with current CBAs can follow their current rules.
 Which employees are eligible to accrue sick time?
 ALL employees regardless of status or hours worked.
 This includes full-time, part-time, hourly, salary, temporary and seasonal.
-Clarification is pending on whether or not independent contractors would also qualify for this benefit.
+LEO guidance indicates that they will use "the economic reality test to determine whether an individual is an employee", which would exclude independent contractors and vendors from eligibility.
 How will sick time accrue?
 Employees will earn one hour of paid sick time for every 30 hours worked .
 There is no cap on the amount of sick time an employee can earn in a week, month or year.
 Employees working fewer hours will accrue at slower rates, but every employee will be eligible to accrue paid sick time.
 What constitutes 'hours worked'?
 For the purposes of calculating 'hours worked', employers may exclude holidays, vacation time/PTO, and leaves of absence.
 How do we calculate hours for exempt/salary employees?
 Exempt employees would accrue based on an assumed 40-hour work week, unless the employee's normal work schedule is less than 40-hours.
 In those cases, employers would adjust the accrual to match the reduced hours expectation.
 When does sick time accrual begin?
 No later than the effective date of this Act, 2/21/25, and upon hire thereafter.
 When can an employee begin using their earned sick time?
 As soon as it is accrued.
 However, employers can choose to impose an initial 90-day waiting period before use.
 How much earned sick time can an employee use?
 Employees can use up to 72 hours of earned sick time per year, assuming they have accrued at least that amount.
 Employers with 9 or less employees can award the first 40 hours as PAID time off and the remaining 32 hours as UNPAID time off.
 Employers with 10 or more employees must award all 72 hours as PAID time off.
 How is the 10-employee threshold calculated?
 An employer meets the 10-employee threshold if it employs 10 or more employees in 20 or more workweeks in the current or previous calendar year.
 The 20 workweeks need not be consecutive.
 (This includes full-time, part-time, and temporary employees including those provided through a temporary service or staffing agency or similar entity.)
 Once an employer meets the 10 or more-employee threshold, the employer will remain covered until the remainder of the current and following calendar year.
 How is a 'year' calculated for the purposes of accrual and use?
 Employers can define 'year' as any regular consecutive twelve-month period, I.e.: calendar year, anniversary year, fiscal year, etc.